buhfur/toc_gen/README.md

 <!-- TOC --><a name="usage"></a>
 # Usage

-**Please note you must specify the absolute path for the markdown file and the directory.**
+**Please note you must specify the absolute path for the markdown file if it is not in your current working directory.
+The directory must always be an absolute path**

 ```